mzwallace/dw-cli/README.md

 This project is usable but WIP.

-A command line utility for Salesforce Commerce Cloud (Demandware) SIG and PIG (not production) development and deployment.
+A command line utility for Salesforce Commerce Cloud (Demandware) SIG and PIG (no webdav on production) development and deployment.

 ```
 Usage: $ <command>